pete-naish/js-component-boilerplate/readme.md

     ...
 ```

 It's also possible to pass options into your component, making CMS-configurable settings painless.
 This is indicated by the options parameter in the snippet above.
-In your HTML, add a `script` tag with the type `text/data`, and type your options in valid JSON format:
+In your HTML, insert a `script` tag with `type="text/data"`, and add your options in valid JSON format:

 ```html
 <section class="gallery" data-component="gallery">